nasa/GeneLab_Data_Processing/RNAseq/RNAseq_Tool_Install/README.md

   cd GLDS-245
   ```

-  4. Create all sub-directories (aka child and subsequent grandchild directories) within the top level directory using the GL_RNAseq_mkdir.sh script by executing the following command (make sure you first download the [GL_RNAseq_mkdir.sh](https://github.com/nasa/GeneLab_Data_Processing/blob/master/RNAseq/RNAseq_Tool_Install/GL_RNAseq_mkdir.sh) file and save it in the topy level direcroty you made in step 2):
+  4. Create all sub-directories (aka child and subsequent grandchild directories) within the top level directory using the GL_RNAseq_mkdir.sh script by executing the following command (make sure you first download the [GL_RNAseq_mkdir.sh](https://github.com/nasa/GeneLab_Data_Processing/blob/master/RNAseq/RNAseq_Tool_Install/GL_RNAseq_mkdir.sh) file and save it in the top level directory you made in step 2):
   ```
   bash GL_RNAseq_mkdir.sh
   ```